aditi755/Codepad/README.md

 # Codepad

 Welcome to Codepad, a versatile code editor that allows you to effortlessly write, preview, and save your HTML, CSS, and JavaScript code in real-time.
-Whether you're a beginner or an experienced developer, Codepad offers a seamless coding experience with its intuitive interface.

 ## Features

 - **Live Preview:** Witness your code come to life with real-time preview functionality, allowing you to visualize changes instantly as you type.